Skip to Content

-Discover the Top 7 Most Tender Steak Cuts for a Perfect Meal
+Most Tender Steak Cuts

+For many, there are few things as mouthwateringly delicious as a juicy steak.
 A big steer or cow makes for a lot of beef — and a whole lot of steaks!
 So, cattle wins the size award for the biggest domesticated meat-producing animals.

 But what about the taste and tenderness?

 Taste is a bit easier to explain.
 A well-prepared steak is a delicious piece of meat, plain and simple.
 There are procedures and recipes for that.
+Tenderness is a different story.
+While all beef steaks come from cattle, different parts of the animal’s body render different cuts of steak.

 What Types of Steaks Are Tender?